 605. Sociology of Educational Leadership (4 or 5).
-Pr., Consent of Advisor.
+Pr., permission of advisor.

 An interdisciplinary perspective that applies sociological theories and principles to the development of educational leadership.
 Focuses on the social context of educational leadership, the sociological aspects of public education in American society, and educational leadership in the school setting.